Rust Protection from Metal Cladding Paints

-The lifespan of metal cladding coatings can be visually observed, as corrugated, galvanised and asbestos sheets rust and deteriorate from seasonal elements, chemical cleaning agents and possible airborne chemicals around industrial plants and factories – an example of airborne chemicals would include exhaust fumes from adjacent car-parking or delivery vehicles at loading bays, where metal cladding may be used.
+The lifespan of metal cladding coatings can be visually observed, as corrugated, galvanised and asbestos sheets rust and deteriorate from seasonal elements, cut edge corrosion, chemical cleaning agents and possible airborne chemicals around industrial plants and factories – an example of airborne chemicals would include exhaust fumes from adjacent car-parking or delivery vehicles at loading bays, where metal cladding may be used.

 Metal, plastic and Plastisol cladding can be found at a wider range of facilities and locations away from factory sites.
 Many holiday and residential parks utilise cladding on their buildings and maintenance portable cabins (portakabins), as well as hospitals, doctor’s surgeries and medical facilities, sports centres (rowing clubs, gymnasiums, training centres), and schools.

 If your business has cladding, you may be looking for sustainable and long-term coating system solutions, rather than quick fix decorative remedies.
 Metal and Plastisol cladding is eye-catching and a huge part of a company’s aesthetical qualities for prospective customers and sales, so be sure to use the best products available to avoid corrosion and rust deteriorating the cladding’s integrity.

 Plastisol sheeting which are used for cladding building roofs are very high quality galvanised steel sheets, with a primer painted surface and PVC rolled onto it.
 This ensures for longevity and durability against discolouration, fading, scratching and other minor defects.